Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

 \begin{definition}[Admissible stationary black-hole exterior] An \emph{admissible stationary black-hole exterior} consists of an asymptotically flat stationary black-hole exterior $(\mathcal D,g)$ together with an \emph{admissible structure}

 satisfying the following properties. \begin{enumerate} \item[(G1)] \textbf{Foliation and slabs.} $\{\Sigma_{\tau}\}$ is a smooth spacelike foliation of $\mathcal D$ by Cauchy hypersurfaces.
-For $\tau_{1}\ge\tau_{0}$, the corresponding slab $\mathcal{R}(\tau_{0},\tau_{1})$ has boundary components $\Sigma_{\tau_{0}}$, $\Sigma_{\tau_{1}}$, and the portions of the event horizons and null infinities $\mathcal H^{\pm}(\tau_{0},\tau_{1})$ and $\mathcal I^{\pm}(\tau_{0},\tau_{1})$. \item[(G2)] \textbf{Asymptotic radius and stationarity.} In the asymptotically flat region there is an area radius function $r$ and a complete stationary Killing field $T$ which is timelike for $r$ sufficiently large. \item[(G3)] \textbf{Redshift multiplier.} There exists a globally timelike future-directed multiplier field $N$ which agrees with $T$ for $r$ sufficiently large and is a redshift vector field in a neighbourhood of $\mathcal H^{+}$ (and, by time-reversal, of $\mathcal H^{-}$). \item[(G4)] \textbf{Commutations.} $\mathcal Z$ is a fixed finite collection of admissible commutation operators (first-order vector fields and, when needed, second-order symmetry operators) used to define higher-order energies and to commute with the linear equations. \end{enumerate} Whenever we speak of an admissible exterior we implicitly fix one such admissible structure. \end{definition}
+For $\tau_{1}\ge\tau_{0}$, the corresponding slab $\mathcal{R}(\tau_{0},\tau_{1})$ has boundary components $\Sigma_{\tau_{0}}$, $\Sigma_{\tau_{1}}$, and the portions of the event horizons and null infinities $\mathcal H^{\pm}(\tau_{0},\tau_{1})$ and $\mathcal I^{\pm}(\tau_{0},\tau_{1})$. \item[(G2)] \textbf{Asymptotic radius and stationarity.} In the asymptotically flat region there is a smooth radial coordinate $r$ with $r\sim |x|$ and a complete stationary Killing field $T$ which is timelike for $r$ sufficiently large. \item[(G3)] \textbf{Redshift multiplier.} There exists a globally timelike future-directed multiplier field $N$ which agrees with $T$ for $r$ sufficiently large and is a redshift vector field in a neighbourhood of $\mathcal H^{+}$ (and, by time-reversal, of $\mathcal H^{-}$). \item[(G4)] \textbf{Commutations.} $\mathcal Z$ is a fixed finite collection of admissible first-order commutation vector fields used to define higher-order energies and to commute the Maxwell field and the nonlinear system.
+When additional hidden symmetries are used in the scalar linear theory (for instance the Carter operator on Kerr), they are treated as auxiliary scalar commutators and are not included in $\mathcal Z$. \end{enumerate} Whenever we speak of an admissible exterior we implicitly fix one such admissible structure. \end{definition}

-\begin{remark}[Choice of commutators for the nonlinear system] The abstract package $\Lin_{k}$ allows, when needed, second-order symmetry operators in the commutator family $\mathcal Z$ (for instance the Carter operator for scalar waves on Kerr).
-In the nonlinear Maxwell--Higgs argument of this paper we commute only with \emph{first-order} vector fields (stationary symmetries, rotations, and redshift-type vector fields).
-All product/Moser estimates and nonlinear commutator bookkeeping are applied only to these first-order commutations, while any higher-order symmetry operators enter solely through the \emph{linear} bounds encoded in $\Lin_{k}$. \end{remark}